cameron0413/neovimConfig/README.md

 * Numbers are always displayed
 * Background is the same as whatever your terminal is
 * If you are editing a PHP file, then typing `viw` will select the entire variable name, including the $ preceding it.
+* Not really a configuration, but `:VB` will enter Visual Block mode, allowing for column editing.

 ### Dependencies:
 * Git ≥ 2.31.0 (for diffview.nvim)